m59peacemaker/browser-enter-exit/README.md

 # enter-exit

-Register a listener for an element entering and exiting the viewport.
+Register a listener for an element entering and exiting the viewport or other parent element.

 ## install